HomeSite Map

 Hunter Davies was apparently present also on this day as he relates mundane details, which includes something quite different that John passed around to the others this time around.
 “Mal (Evans) appeared carrying a big brown paper bag full of socks, all in bright self-colors.
 He passed the bag to John first.
 He grabbed it in great delight.
 He chose several pairs of orange terry-towelling socks, then passed the bag around for the others to have a dip.
 The night before he had said, just in passing, ‘Socks, Mal.’”

 Paul also had instructed Mal Evans to bring something to this session, although this actually pertained to the work at hand.
-Davies relates: “After the socks had been handed out, Paul asked Mal if he’d managed to get any real mystery-tour posters.
+Hunter Davies relates: “After the socks had been handed out, Paul asked Mal if he’d managed to get any real mystery-tour posters.
 Mal said he had been round the bus stations all day looking for them.
 But he couldn’t find any.
 They had hoped that some real posters would have given them some ideas for the words of the song.
 Instead they all tried again to think of some good words apart from ‘Roll up, roll up,’ which was still all they had.
 As they shouted out ideas, Mal wrote them all down.
 ‘Reservation,’ ‘Invitation,’ ‘Trip of a lifetime,’ ‘Satisfaction guaranteed.’
 But they soon got fed up.
 They decided they would just sing any words that came into their heads, just to see what happened.
 So they did.”

 These “backing vocal shouts…with much added echo,” as Mark Lewisohn describes them, were recorded onto track four of this new tape.
 Also, since "they all" began to "shout out ideas" for sloganistic words to use during this session, both Mal Evans and Neil Aspinall could very well have contributed an idea and therefore may possibly be considered collaborative composers to the song.
 Or not.